kazubu/junos-dslite-autoconfig/README.md

 ## Caveats
  - Covers only vendorid, product, version and capability parameters.
 Persistent token and authentication is not implemented.
- - Currently, SRX doesn't support IPIP6 tunnel.
-This script works only on MX series router.
  - Currently, MX series router doesn't support DHCPv6 client with autoconfig(RA) mode(statefull ia-pd only).

 ## Acknowledgement